slash5toaster/unix_utility_scripts/README.md

         ```clyde:~/unix_utility_scripts (main 0S-1U) $```

 1. virtualenv_setup.sh - setups a python virtual enviroment in the existing directory.  **requires** a requirements.txt that includes any modules to be installed.

+## Slurm scripts

+Sample slurm submission scripts

+1. `Slurm_Examples/Slurm_array_Reading_manifest.sb` reads a manifiest file and builds an array job to execute on a list of files
+1. `Slurm_Examples/Slurm_Array_Math.sb`